aaryaamoharir/OS_Project2/devlog.md

 Working on fixing the output for the tellers and creating proper semaphores + threads that I need for the setup.

+There seems to be a bug where only teller 0 is leaving for the day currently and I wonder if that's because it's only going to teller 0 so I need to change that